Release, Pre-Order & Supply Updates For LG G6 & Samsung Galaxy S8

 Supply shortage for Galaxy S8

 The Galaxy S8 now holds the record for being the most pre-ordered smartphone in its home country.
 But unfortunately, some of the customers who made S8’s one million pre-order mark possible in Korea could receive their phone units later than expected.
-The tech giant is reportedly experiencing supply issues, particularly for the Galaxy S8 Plus model with 6GB RAM and 128GB native storage, according to Sam Mobile.
+The tech giant is reportedly experiencing supply issues particularly for the Galaxy S8 Plus model with 6GB RAM and 128GB native storage, according to Sam Mobile.

-Shipments for S8 pre-orders in Korea have already begun delivering more than 210,000 units on its first day, but the numbers significantly dropped to 63,400 units on the next day citing supply issues.
+Shipments for S8 pre-orders in Korea have already begun delivering more than 210,000 units on its first day.
+But the numbers significantly dropped to 63,400 units on the next day citing supply issues.

 Samsung Galaxy S8’s release in India

 May 5, 2017 is the date to remember if you are planning to avail the Galaxy S8 in India.
 But the phone (both the standard and Plus model) can now be pre-ordered via Flipkart, according to Gadgets 360.
-Customers who order Samsung’s latest phone via Flipkart before its official market release will get a wireless charging case as a pre-order bonus.
+Customers who will order Samsung’s latest phone via Flipkart before its official market release will get a wireless charging case as a pre-order bonus.
+Those who will pre-order Samsung’s latest offering via Flipkart

 The Galaxy S8 and S8 Plus are also expected to be available through select mortar-and-brick retail stores in the country.
 As for the pricing, Samsung Galaxy S8′ and S8 Plus’ Maximum Retail Prices (MRP) are set for Rs.
 62,600 (around $967 in USD) and Rs.
 69,000 ($1066 USD), respectively.
 The standard Galaxy S8 version’s market operating price is Rs.
 57,900 while it is Rs.
 64900 for the S8 Plus.